intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

     <Board.Tile.ButtonTileContent
      iconType='fa-comments'
-     buttonTitle='Medium Tile button button button button button button button button button button' buttonDescription='Button description has a maximum line 3: it will be hidden if it is out of 3 lines'
+     buttonTitle='Medium Tile button button button button button button button button button button' buttonDescription='Button description has a maximum line count of 3.
+This means that long content will have text hidden if the content goes over 3 lines in length.'
     >
     </Board.Tile.ButtonTileContent>
   </Board.Tile>